 Usually, people struggle most with listening and speaking.

 The two main reasons are:

-- lack of enough practice when you’re not living in the country where the target language is spoken, and
+- Lack of enough practice when you’re not living in the country where the target language is spoken, and

-We must keep in mind that we learn a foreign language for practical use and not to develop literary mastery.
+We must keep in mind that we learn a foreign language for practical use and not develop literary mastery.

 Importance of Speaking and Listening skills in language acquisition